The waterfalls route

 By Bicycle: Cycling the route (which is mostly downhill one-way) typically takes 4-5 hours.
 Many people then hire a truck to bring them and their bikes back to Baños.

-Can I see them all in one day?
+Can you see all THE WATERFALLS in one day?

 Yes, but most travelers focus on 4–6 waterfalls that match their style and timing.